Enterprise-CMCS/mac-fc-security-scan-report/SNYK.md

     # assign-jira-ticket-to: ''
     scan-output-path: 'snyk_output.txt'
     scan-type: 'snyk'
-    snyk-test-type: 'iac'
     min-severity: 'critical'
     major-version-only: 'true'
 ```

-Note that the `snyk-test-type` input has been added.
-Because the output format of each `snyk` command is different, we must specifiy what kind of Snyk scan is being run to successfully parse the output file and create Jira tickets (if no input is provided for `snyk-test-type`, it defaults to `'open-source'`).
+Note that the scan type is automatically detected based on the output structure of the snyk command and the supported scan test types are "iac", "open-source" and "container".

 **Also note:** `snyk iac test` will most likely detect a lot of low and medium severity level vulnerabilities.
 To keep the Jira ticket creation at a manageable amount, it is advisiable to not set `min-severity` any lower than `'critical'` or `'high'`.